umbraco/UmbracoDocs/15/umbraco-cms/customizing/umbraco-package.md

 # Umbraco Package

-A Package is declared via an Umbraco Package.
+A Package is declared via an Umbraco Package JSON file.
 This describes the Package and declares one or more UI Extensions.
 The Package declaration is a JSON file that is stored in the `App_Plugins/{YourPackageName}` folder.
 The file is named `umbraco-package.json`.

 ## Sample